 You should always be thinking about how you differentiate your company from your competitors, and how you can be a more attractive prospect for potential candidates.

-Pay close attention to all aspects of the recruitment process, and make tactical tweaks throughout the year when necessary – while holding firm to your recruitment strategy.
+Pay close attention to all aspects of the recruitment process and make tactical tweaks throughout the year when necessary – while still holding firm to your strategy.

 You should review your overall recruitment strategy annually to make sure it ties in with your current business objectives and remember to communicate out any changes across the business so all hiring managers are singing from the same hymn sheet.